bignerdranch/Roger/README.md

 in your own application.
 And because not every resource is included, Roger can also be much faster than building and running your entire app.

-Roger loads the apks it builds by reflecting on classes and doing inappropriate things with the runtime.
-This is probably why it is not the most stable tool in the world at the moment.

 Arbitrary Questions
 -------------------

 ### Android versions?

-Right now, the build target for the client is v2.1.
-Layouts do not actually load on v2.1, though.
-Works against v2.2 onwards on the emulator.
-I can make no guarantee about specific devices, apart from the devices I have personal experience with (Nexus S w/ICS, Xoom w/3.2, emulators 2.2+).
+Roger currently supports everything from v2.2 on up.
+No guarantee about specific devices, apart from the devices we have personal experience with (Nexus S w/ICS, Xoom w/3.2, emulators 2.2+).
+Roger does inappropriate things with reflection to do its things, so device-specific problems are not out of the realm of possibility.

 ### Emulators?

-~~Not at the moment.
-Sorry.~~ Woop, this works now.
-Not over WiFi or other networks, though.
-Emulators are supported exclusively over ADB.
+Yes.
+Emulators do not support WiFi.

 ### So Roger supports both ADB and WiFi.
 Which should I use?

-ADB is more reliable right now, but WiFi is faster.
-I usually end up being lazy and letting the WiFi connection lapse.
+Roger will attempt to use both wherever it can.
+WiFi is usually faster, but if ADB loads quicker it will try to cancel the WiFi download.

 ### Themes?

-There is currently no support for application or activity specific themese.
+There is currently no support for application or activity specific themes.
-Honeycomb and later use the default theme, previous versions currently have no theme at all.
-The lack of a default theme causes lots of minor irritations (e.g., "Where are my RadioButton graphics?"
-The answer is "Nowhere.").
+Layouts will load with the same theme as Roger (which is the default theme for targetSdkVersion=15).

 ### Libraries?

-Haven't tried it, but almost certainly no.
+No.

 ### Custom view subclasses?